denizgenc/my-public-notes/operating_systems_and_tools/x86_architecture_basics.md

 - RnW is the 16-bit mode, using the lowermost 16 bits (W for word, 2 bytes = 16 bits)
 - RnB is the 8-bit mode, using the lowermost 8 bits

+Note that these are _modes_ - RAX, EAX, AX, AH and AL are all on the same register, so modifying RAX will modify EAX etc. (So there are 16 general-purpose registers on an x86-64 processor in total.)

+Finally, note that the name "General-purpose register" is somewhat of a misnomer.
+SP (the stack pointer) and SB (the stack base) point to specific points in the stack, which is where important data about the current process is stored.
+Using these registers for general calculations will mess things up big time.

+TODO: Create section about EFLAGS register